eclairevoyant/pacclean/README.md

 - [ ] option to specify target directory
 - [ ] print out ignored packages in verbose mode (to `stderr`)
 - [ ] handle arbitrary, unspecified package extensions
+- [ ] rename repo to be more descriptive
+- [ ] option to handle packages not part of repo